 Over the past few decades, several human clinical studies revealed that bromelain-based formulations are as effective, and potentially more effective, than anti-inflammatory prescription drugs at relieving pain and inflammation, often with fewer side effects.

 Due to its overwhelming benefits and clinical trials, bromelain is finally gaining recognition.

 There have been several studies showing that bromelain provides powerful anti-inflammatory properties without the noted problems associated with conventional drug therapy.[1-3]

-For reference, chronic use of NSAIDS (painkillers) can cause gastric ulcers and liver-kidney problems.
+For reference, the chronic use of NSAIDs (painkillers) can cause gastric ulcers and liver-kidney problems.
 Bromelain on the other hand is a powerful proteolytic digestive enzyme, which is beneficial for the GI tract and gastric mucosa.